 This lesson introduces the Lightroom import interface.
-In the course of the lesson, students will become familiar with Import dialog box-importing images from a camera, a hard disk, and another catalog while learning how to use various import modes and options to organize photos in the process.
+In the course of the lesson, students will import images from a camera, a hard disk, and another catalog while learning how to use various import modes and options to organize photos in the process.
 The lesson also covers working with import presets, setting up a watched folder, and using Lightroom for tethered shooting.

-The overall objective for Lesson 3 is to make your students sufficiently familiar with the Import dialog box to be able to import, copy, and move photos from any source, and make full use of the options for processing and organizing image files as they are imported.
+The overall objective for Lesson 2 is to make your students sufficiently familiar with the Import dialog box to be able to import, copy, and move photos from any source, and use the options for processing and organizing files as they are imported.